Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Method

-\textbf{Feature Normalization for Heterogeneous Clients:} Each client's data contains different pathologies and modalities, which increases the difficulty of training a model due to data heterogeneity.
-To tackle this, we employ Batch Normalization (BN) \cite{ioffe2015batch}, but keep client-specific BN parameters and statistics, and exclude them from the model averaging step, as proposed in \cite{andreux2020siloed,li2021fedbn}.
-Our experiments show that this method proves effective in improving the performance of the training (\textbf{source}) databases.
-However, it is not clear how to apply the source-specific BN layer parameters/statistics to unseen (\textbf{target}) clients during inference.
-One way involves averaging the learned BN parameters and estimating running statistics on the target data, which has the disadvantage that target data is needed.
+To tackle this, we keep client-specific BN parameters and statistics (\( \gamma_c \), \( \beta_c \) and \(\hat{\mu}_c\), \(\hat{\sigma}_c\)) for each client \(c\), and exclude them from FL's model averaging step, as proposed in \cite{andreux2020siloed,li2021fedbn}.
+Our experiments show that this method improves performance on the training (\textbf{source}) databases.
+However, it is unclear how to apply the source-specific BN layer parameters/statistics to unseen (\textbf{target}) clients during inference.
+One way involves using averages of learned BN parameters, $\bar{\gamma}\!=\!\frac{1}{C}\sum_{c=1}^{C}{\gamma_c}$ and $\bar{\beta}\!=\!\frac{1}{C}\sum_{c=1}^{C}{\beta_c}$, and estimating target-specific running average statistics $\hat{\mu}_t$ and $\hat{\sigma}_t$ with a forward pass over the target database.
+The latter poses the disadvantage that a pre-collected target database is needed prior to inference.
 Therefore, in our experiments, we also explore alternative feature normalization methods for this training framework with inherently high data heterogeneity.
-Specifically, the recently proposed Normalization Free (NF) technique \cite{zhuang2024fedwon} uses re-parameterized convolutional layers instead of explicitly normalizing statistics of feature activations.
-This does not require target data to estimate the target statistics, alleviating this requirement of keeping client-specific BN layers.
+Specifically, we investigate the recently proposed Normalization Free (NF) technique \cite{zhuang2024fedwon} that uses re-parameterized convolutional layers instead of explicitly normalizing statistics of feature activations, Group Norm (GN) \cite{wu2018group}, and Instance Norm (IN) \cite{ulyanov2016instance}.
+These approaches do not require target data to estimate the target statistics, alleviating this requirement of keeping client-specific BN layers.
 Empirical analysis (Sec.~\ref{sec:experiments}) also shows that this results in methods that generalize better to unseen clients.
 However, it slightly decreases performance on source clients.
-Therefore, the choice of feature normalization method in this framework should be chosen based on the target application for the trained model (generalization to new domains or application to source domains) and whether data are expected to have been collected a-priori from the target domain for estimating BN statistics.
+Therefore, the choice of feature normalization method in this framework should be chosen based on the target application for the trained model (generalization to new domains or personalization to source domains) and whether data are expected to have been collected a-priori from the target domain for estimating BN statistics.

-\textbf{Algorithm:} To summarise, our simple yet effective algorithm is shown in Fig. \ref{fig:Overview}.
-Initially, the central server receives a list of available MRI modalities from each client's dataset.
-Afterwards, the server initializes a model architecture that accepts the set of unique MRI modalities \(\mathcal{M}\) as input and the FL algorithm starts (Sec. \ref{sec:ProblemSetting}).
-During training, each client's input modalities are augmented to the whole set of unique MRI modalities and modality drop is applied.